ishantgupta777/lifeMaxx/README.md

 A step by step series of examples that tell you how to get a development env running

-1. change the proxy in client/package.json to http://api:5000
-2. run these command in the root folder
 ```bash
 docker-compose up --build
 ```